utpalchattoraj/oms/README.md

 Singleton
 MessageFactory to return types of Messages
 Flyweight - Integer.valueOf  when parsing the incoming fix messages as string token.
-Strategy pattern ?
-TODo lets try to use this with lambda for accept /reject list Client - Currently only implemnetation is a ConsoleClient which reads the input from console can be extended to FixSocketClient etc etc .
+Client - Currently only implemnetation is a ConsoleClient which reads the input from console can be extended to FixSocketClient etc etc .